Getting children back into school after emergencies

 Only around 72% of Filipino households have access to clean water and sanitation.

-We're increasing access to essential hygiene items, clean water, and sanitation facilities.
+We're also helping them increase their access to essential hygiene items, clean water, and sanitation facilities, especially in times of emergencies.

 We're also talking to teenagers about health.

-We support adolescent-friendly health centers, and educate parents on the issues and concerns that impact their teenage sons and daughters.
+We support adolescent-friendly health centers so that health workers and parents can better understand the issues their teenage sons and daughters are experiencing.

 Save the Children wants children to grow up happy and healthy.
 To do this, we: